-MAPA will work with Pottawattamie County Geographic Information System (GIS) to develop a new framework to inventory sidewalks in local communities.
-This will help MAPA identify opportunities to provide "block talks" or walk audits in communities interested in enhancing walkability and leverage funding to enhance walking and biking within local communities.
-MAPA will work with the Frontier Iowa Trails Group (FIT) to develop regional trail facilities that serve to connect local communities.
-MAPA will work with partners such as Golden Hills RC&D to implement the Loess Hills Parks to People recreation plan - a key component of which is the preservation of the rich natural resources in the RPA-18 region.
+MAPA staff will work with Pottawattamie County Geographic Information System (GIS) to develop a new framework to inventory sidewalks in local communities.
+Staff will work closely with local communities to enhance walking and biking by developing safe routes to school projects, facilitate virtual block talks, and community walk audits.
+MAPA will continue to work with the

+Frontier Iowa Trails Group (FIT) to program funding for the regional trail facilities that serve to connect local communities.
+MAPA will work with local community partners to expand and enhance trail infrastructure in the region.
+MAPA staff will work closely with local communities to advance the Safe Streets for all award for the 97 counties in Iowa.